fwaters2/100-days-of-code/r1-log.md

 ### R1D2
 Got the basic portfolio up and running and waiting for the DNS to update so I can get it posted! https://github.com/fwaters2/ultidevPortfolio

+### R1D3
+A lot of just updating packages and fighting with Heroku but finally got the deployment to work!
+The beginning of a website to share some Ultimate Frisbee related tools: http://ultideveloper.herokuapp.com